Hatchy-py/Quiz_maker/README.md

 # Quiz Maker

 This is a simple Python class that allows you to create and run quizzes.
-It provides methods for adding questions, options, and answers, and allows users to participate in the quiz by answering the questions and providing feedback on their performance.
+It provides methods for adding questions, options, answers, and ponderations.
+Users can participate in the quiz by answering the questions, and their score will be calculated based on the ponderations assigned to each question.

 ## Installation